MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/security-check-with-attempts/index.md

 }
 ```

-Now, you can use `getConfig().pinCode` to retrieve the default PIN code.
+`getConfig().pinCode` can now be used to retrieve the default PIN code.

 `validateCredentials` can be modified to use the PIN code from the configuration instead of the hardcoded value.